 Pampered Chef Mixing Bowls (2007) Light weight, rubber on the bottom keeps them from sliding around.
 Useful size.
 Often use the larger as a salad bowl.
 Have well sealing lids which aren’t shown.

 Electric Hand Mixer (2017) Christmas gift for Amber who loves to bake.
-Used to have a Kitchenaid but got rid of it because it’s ease of use compared to the hand mixer was overshadows by the hassle of pulling it out of the garage.
+Used to have a Kitchenaid but got rid of it because its ease of use compared to the hand mixer was overshadows by the hassle of pulling it out of the garage.
 Move out with our daughter.

 Hand whisk (not shown)